gat786/devops-stuff/static/blogs/gcloud/cloudstorage/gcp-cloud-storage-api-findings-full.md

 [Link to the complete document](https://cloud.google.com/storage/docs/buckets#considerations)

-Anyways, it is still a mystery how Raphael ended up landing in that page with that URL.
+Anyway, it is still a mystery how Raphael ended up landing in that page with that URL.
 I wrote all of these things that I have written here and sent it to him as a message.
 And thanks to Chad for bringing my tired Friday Evening brain to start thinking and come up with some reasonable answer to this situation.

-My main concern was how did he get the URL in the first place, I dont't think he found the buckets listed on the dev project and it is probably a mistake in copying and pasting the URL.
+My main concern was how did he get the URL in the first place, I don't think he found the buckets listed on the dev project and it is probably a mistake in copying and pasting the URL.